Probably you feel like running away from it all.

 So, escaping the rat race is the ability to do what you want with your time while being able to pay for your expenses.

 The question now is, how to keep the money coming in order to have that freedom?
 How to escape from the Rat Race?
 In this article, I will show you some routes that can help you with that.

 The Rat Race – Enjoy the Ride and Find a Way Out!

-In the rat race, you have to trade your time for money to be able to pay your bills.
+In the rat race, you trade your time for money just to pay your bills.